 The bitters experience is what got me to Madison in the first place, but there are many more where that comes from.

 I also participated in the Garden to Glass experience at the Olbrich Botanical Gardens.
-Not only was I able to be transported to the tropics in November, but I also was able to get hands on and touch the leaves and smell their unique aromas.
+Not only was I able to be transported to the tropics in November, but I also was able to get hands-on and touch the leaves and smell their unique aromas.
 See where household items got their start.
-Taste the raw forms of ginger, coco, and more.
+Taste the raw forms of ginger, cocoa, and more.
 And to top it all off, we got a signature drink made from ingredients found in the garden.